We get it. NFTs are a confusing part of an already confusing new sector of the financial market.

-NFT projects have exploded in recent years with creatives and companies from multiple different sectors trying to get a piece of this multi-billion dollar market.
+NFT projects have exploded in recent years with creatives and companies from multiple different sectors trying to get a piece of this multi-billion

 In 2017, Larva Labs created the NFT collection CryptoPunks, becoming one of the first tokenized collections built on the Ethereum blockchain.
 This collection of 10,000 8-bit, cyberpunk-inspired NFTs has gone from experiment to icon, with some CryptoPunks selling for millions of dollars each.

 The CryptoPunks collection is known as one of the first “pfp” or Profile Picture collections.
 The metadata for each CryptoPunk specifies different visual traits, making each one completely unique.

 Another major player in the early NFT market, Cryptokitties, was launched in 2017 by DapperLabs.
 Each kitty is a unique NFT that can be bought, sold, or bred with other Cryptokitties to make more unique Cryptokitties with varying levels of rarity and value.

 Each Cryptokitties metadata defines their “genes” which generates their appearance and can be passed on to their offspring.
 Cryptokitties were the first NFTs minted via the ERC-721 tokenization standard.